mrvte/mc-schnick/README.md

-# Minecraft Villager Schnick Schnack Schnuck
+# Minecraft Villager Schnick, Schnack, Schnuck
-## a Spigot Server Plugin
+_a Spigot Server Plugin_

 ### Vision
 You can play "Schnick, Schnack, Schnuck" with a Villager to get better deals or special drop items.